 Intense fires can change runoff chemistry enough to alter a watershed’s ability to support an aquatic ecosystem.
 Heavy rain or snowfall following a fire increases sediment in creeks and rivers, smothering spawning beds and blocking life-giving sunlight from aquatic plants.
 Ash from burning vegetation absorbs pollutants in the air, leading to higher toxins like pesticides, lead, mercury, and arsenic in reservoirs or other bodies of water.

 Cloudy water requires more treatment.
 Processing plants can’t operate as efficiently and may be forced to shut down.
 This strains a system that may already be overburdened, leading to water shortages during or after a fire.

 The long-term consequences of wildfires on water quality can last for decades.
 Fire-related erosion increases turbidity and decreases dissolved oxygen levels.
-Toxins from runoff or ash can linger in groundwater aquifers, remain in sediment deposits, and compromise drinking water sources for years to come.
+Toxins from runoff or ash can linger in groundwater aquifers, remain in sediment deposits, and compromise drinking water sources for years.